AAbasinejad/Network_Analysis/README.md

 * [*__`plot.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/plot.py):

-Contain several functions to Plot results of the project using `matplotlib.pyplot` and `matplotlib.patches`.
-(Detaied Explaination about Plot will be added)
+this file contains several functions to plot results of the project using `matplotlib.pyplot` and `matplotlib.patches`.
+(Detailed Explaination about Plot will be added)